-Scheduling To be held after regular Should be scheduled in the With the focus on officials and staff these

-working hours to allow for evening, allowing for the shows may be held during regular business
+Scheduling To be held after regular working hours to allow for maximum attendance.
+Use Should be scheduled in the evening, allowing for the most citizen attendance.
+With the focus on officials and staff these shows may be held during regular business hours. the following checklist for notice requirements: Time should be left for citizen questions, explanations, and Draft language to include disclaimer that those needing auxiliary aid or special assistance should all 48 hours before the hearing to request aid Announced on agency website discussion.
+Could also coincide with regular community meeting schedule.
+Ad in local newspaper Announced on social media

-maximum attendance.
-Use most citizen attendance. hours.

-the following checklist for Time should be left for citizen

-notice requirements: questions, explanations, and

-Draft language to include discussion.
-Could also

-disclaimer that those coincide with regular

-needing auxiliary aid or community meeting

-special assistance should schedule.

-all 48 hours before the

-hearing to request aid

-Announced on agency website

-Ad in local newspaper

-Announced on social media